-The course will focus on qualitative/quantitative research whereby the students will learn to carry out action research in their own school settings.
-Students will be conducting research as part of their course/practicum requirements relative to: Standard 1-Instructional leadership; Standard 2 - Management and Operations; Standard 3-Family and Community engagement; and, Standard 4- Professional Culture throughout the program.
-How to write real case studies will also be addressed as a way to do research.
+The course will focus on qualitative/quantitative research whereby the students will learn to carry out action research.
+Students will conduct research addressing educational best practices and standards.
+How to write case studies will also be addressed as a way to do research.
+Other or on demand and other or on demand.
+3 Credits